heitorvrb/kitesurfdb/plan.md

 - [ ] Add github as Project Website in Gnome Software Store
 - [ ] Fix colors in Search dialog

+- [ ] There should be a way to see the view's source query.

 ### Phase 7 - Edit inline
 - [ ] When I click on a cell of a results tab, be it in the sql editor or a table, it should open an input in place for editing.
 If the user edits the value and hits enter, it should show as an edited cell by a different color.
 If any cell is edited, at the bottom a "Save" button should appear.
 When clicked, it should pick any lines where a cell was edited and do an SQL UPDATE statement for each of those lines.